South Holland District: History

 The new district was named South Holland referencing its position within Holland, one of the three historic parts of Lincolnshire.

 In 2021 the district council joined East Lindsey District Council and Boston Borough Council in the "South and East Lincolnshire Councils Partnership" which shares management and other staff.

+Under current local government reorganisation plans, all district councils in Lincolnshire, as well as the county council, will be abolished in 2028, with the district being combined with others and forming part of a Lincolnshire unitary authority.

 Governance

 South Holland District Council provides district-level services.
 County-level services are provided by Lincolnshire County Council.
 Much of the district is also covered by civil parishes, which form a third tier of local government.
 The town of Spalding is an unparished area.

 Political control

-The council has been under Conservative majority control since 2003.
+The council went under no overall control in December 2025 following a change of allegiance.
+Since then, the Conservatives have run the council as a minority administration.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: